fjames86/frpc/README.md

 ## 9. XDR parser/generator
 Typically RPC interfaces are described by an "x-file" which is used as input into rpcgen, this is used to generate code for the C programming language.
-The file gen/gen.lisp contains a program to parse such files and generate skeleton code for use with frpc.
-Note that this requires the packages "yacc" and "cl-lex".
+The system frpcgen (file gen/gen.lisp) provides a function to parse xfiles and generate a Lisp file with contents suitable for use with frpc.

 Usage:
 ```
-(frpc.gen:gen "test.x")
+(frpcgen:gen "test.x")
 ```

 This generates a file called "test.lisp" which contains Lisp code suitable for use with frpc.
 Some hand modifications will be probably be required but it